-1 Methods Core (20 credits total) All of these are required and ST 511 Methods of Data Analysis (4) should be taken your first ST 512 Methods of Data Analysis (4) year.
-The ST sequence ST 513 Methods of Data Analysis (4) should start in Fall of your PSY 514 Research Methods I (4) first year.
-PSY 571 Graduate Psychometrics (4) Professional Core (4 credits total) All of these are required in PSY 521 Issues in Professional Psychology (3) your first year.
-PSY 523 Ethics in Psychological Research (1) Basic Content Core (12 credits total) PSY 531 Graduate Behavioral Neuroscience (4) PSY 541 Graduate Seminar in Cognition (4) You must complete three of PSY 551 Lifespan Developmental Science (4) these in total, and do so PSY 561 Graduate Social Psychology (4) before your prelims.
-PSY 581 Graduate Seminar in Clinical Research and Theory (4) PSY 591 Graduate Seminar in Health Psychology (4) Area Electives (24 credits total) PSY 510 Field Experience in Human Services (1-6) PSY 526-596 and some PSY PSY 526 Psychology of Gender (4) 599 courses are "slash" PSY 533 Psychopharmacology (4) courses (mixed PSY 537 Motivation (4) undergraduate/graduate).
-A PSY 542 Perception (4) maximum of three slash PSY 544 Learning and Memory (4) course electives will count PSY 548 Consciousness (4) toward your degree.
-PSY 554 Cognitive Development (4) PSY 556 Social Development (4) PSY 599 & 699 are PSY 558 Language Acquisition (4) repeatable.
-PSY 564 Social Cognition (4) PSY 566 Fat Studies (4) Graduate courses other PSY 582 Psychotherapy (4) than those listed in this PSY 583 Developmental Psychopathology (4) table, including outside of PSY 585 Behavior Modification (4) Psychology, may be included

-20016 PSY 592 Conservation Psychology (4) on your POS if approved by PSY 594 Engineering Psychology (4) your Graduate Committee.
-PSY 595 Psychology of Meditation (4) PSY 596 Industrial and Organizational Psychology (4) PSY 599 Special Topics (4) PSY 613 Advanced Quantitative Methods (4) PSY 643 Applied Cognition (4) PSY 649 Advanced Engineering Psychology (4) PSY 697 Graduate Psychology Science of Teaching and Learning (4) PSY 698 Health Psychology across the Lifespan (4) PSY 699 Special Topics (4) Research Hours PSY 501 Research (1-16 credits/term, 9 credits required for MS degree) 501 and 601 are for PSY 503 Thesis (1-16 credits/term, 6 credits required for MS degree) research that is not part of a PSY 601 Research (1-16 credits/term) thesis or dissertation.
+Methods Core (20 credits total) ST 511 Methods of Data Analysis (4) All of these are required and ST 512 Methods of Data Analysis (4) should be taken your first year.
+ST 513 Methods of Data Analysis (4) The ST sequence should start in PSY 514 Research Methods I (4) Fall of your first year.
+PSY 571 Graduate Psychometrics (4) Professional Core (4 credits total) All of those are required in your PSY 521 Issues in Professional Psychology (3) All of these are required in your PSY 523 Ethics in Psychological Research (1) first year.
+Basic Content Core (12 credits total) PSY 531 Graduate Behavioral Neuroscience (4) You must complete three of these PSY 541 Graduate Seminar in Cognition (4) in total, and do so before your PSY 551 Lifespan Developmental Science (4) prelims.
+PSY 561 Graduate Social Psychology (4) Area Electives (24 credits total) A maximum of three slash course PSY 510 Field Experience in Human Services (1-6) electives (not shown) can count PSY 599 Special Topics (4) toward your degree.
+PSY 640 Topics in Engineering Psychology (4) PSY 643 Applied Cognition (4) Indicates a repeatable course PSY 649 Advanced Engineering Psychology (4) PSY 660 Topics in Applied Cognition (4) Graduate courses other than PSY 690 Topics in Health Psychology (4) those listed in this table, including PSY 697 Graduate Psychology Science of Teaching and Learning (4) outside of Psychology, may be PSY 699 Special Topics (4) included on your POS if approved by your Graduate Committee.
+Research Hours PSY 501 Research (1-16 credits/term, 9 credits required for MS degree) 501 and 601 are for research that PSY 503 Thesis (1-16 credits/term, 6 credits required for MS degree) is not part of a thesis or PSY 601 Research (1-16 credits/term) dissertation.
 PSY 603 Thesis/Dissertation (1-16 credits/term, minimum of 36 total for PhD)